SCIENTIST-VOOGLE-007/HOTSPOT-APPLIANCE-ALERT-AI/README.md

 Open your browser and go to http://127.0.0.1:5000/

-🧠 Model Training
-YOLOv8 trained on a custom dataset with labels: stove, oven, microwave, toaster, person.

-Trained using Roboflow and Ultralytics API.

-Accuracy: 94% mAP @ IoU 0.5

-📲 Sample WhatsApp Alert
-🚨 HotSpot Appliance Alert
-An appliance is ON and no person is nearby in the monitored area.
-Location: Kitchen – 2nd Floor
-Time: 2025-04-13 11:47 AM
-Please check immediately.

 🙌 Team & Vision
 HotSpot was built with a mission to prevent fire hazards through AI-powered automation.
 We're passionate about leveraging technology to make homes and communities safer, smarter, and more responsive.

-“The best tech is invisible — it quietly protects, empowers, and cares.”
+# “The best tech is invisible — it quietly protects, empowers, and cares.”

-YOLOv8 – Ultralytics

-Twilio WhatsApp API

-Flask, MongoDB, OpenCV

 📬 Want to Contribute?
 We’re open to feedback, suggestions, and collaborations.
 Feel free to fork the repo and drop a PR or issue!